🎌 13 Essential Questions for Return Travelers to Japan

 In Japanese, it’s Yūgen.

 For those of us who’ve already walked Kyoto’s lanes or stood in awe at Shibuya Crossing, the journey evolves.
 These 13 questions aren’t about checking boxes.
-They’re for travelers planning to return to Japan—with fresh eyes and an open heart.
+They're for return travelers to Japan—those planning their next visit with fresh eyes and an open heart."

 1. When’s the best time to return to Japan?

 We've been in Japan during typhoons, snowfall, cherry blossom madness, and humid summer evenings—each season offering distinctly different pleasures.
-But as repeat travelers, we find ourselves drawn to the quieter transitions: late November when the autumn leaves linger on moss-covered temple steps like at Sanzen-in in Ohara, or early June, when the hydrangeas bloom and the rain gives the forests their deepest green.
+But as repeat travelers, we find ourselves drawn to the quieter transitions: November when the autumn leaves linger on moss-covered temple steps like at Sanzen-in in Ohara, or from May to early June, when the hydrangeas bloom and the rain gives the forests their deepest green.

 There's also something magical about December and January—the anticipatory energy as people rush to complete year-end tasks, then the profound hush that settles over everything after New Year's celebrations.
 The contrast between "frantic-ism" and stillness, between cold streets and steaming oden, captures something essentially Japanese about renewal and rhythm.